Bending Teichm\"uller spaces and character varieties: Framed character varieties along loops

-\section{Representations framed along a multi-loop}
+\subsection{Representations framed along a multi-loop}

-\Label{sRepresentationsFramedAlongMultiloop} In \S \ref{sRepresentataionsFramedAlongALoop}, we defined the framed character variety framed along a weighted loop.
-In this section, we similarly define the character variety framed along a weighted multiloop.
-Let $m_1, \dots m_n$ be non-isotopic essential simple closed curves on $S$, and let $M$ be their union $m_1 \sqcup m_2 \sqcup \dots \sqcup m_n.$ Recall that $\RR$ denotes the representation variety $\{ \pi_1(S) \to \PSL_2\C\}$.
+\Label{sRepresentationsFramedAlongMultiloop} In \S \ref{sRepresentataionsFramedAlongALoop}, we introduced the space of representations $\pi_1(S) \to \PSL_2\C$ framed along a single (oriented) loop, constructed a quotient space by the $\PSL_2\C$ action, and realized as an analytic subset of a complex affine space.
+In this section, we similarly consider the space of representations framed along a weighted multiloop, and then construct its Stein quotient by the action of $\PSL_2\C$.